yeoman/yeoman-assert/readme.md

 - **file** (String|Array) Path to a file.
 - **reg** (Regex|String) Regex or string that will be used to search the file.

-Assert that a file's content does not matche a string.
+Assert that a file's content does not match a string.

 ```
 assert.fileContent('models/user.js', 'App.User = DS.Model.extend');

 ```

-Assert that a file's content does not matche a regex.
+Assert that a file's content does not match a regex.

 ```
 assert.fileContent('models/user.js', /App\.User = DS\.Model\.extend/);